 Detox and Withdrawal

 Granite Recovery Centers drug and alcohol treatment facilities have onsite detox services where you can be carefully monitored when suffering from withdrawal.
-Some facilities can direct you to nearby clinics and hospitals to aid you in the procedure.
-Note: While not all clients are required to detox under medical supervision, supervised detox is often necessary to avoid potentially harmful side effects depending on the level of use and the medication in question.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Talk with the rehab staff before beginning inpatient drug rehab to see if adequately supervised detox is recommended for you.

 Holistic treatments help unify the mind, body and soul.
 Body-centric approaches such as yoga, meditation and fitness are examples of mind-calming, body improvement and mental pivoting techniques.
 Our progressive approaches complement our 12-step drug and alcohol care model, aiding patients in overcoming physical and mental imbalances and recovering through mindfulness and self-acceptance.